goldbergyoni/node-chaos-monkey/readme.md

 >
 >Credit @brenankeller

 Functional bugs are just a subset of the bad things that happen in production.
 In reality, unplanned chaos will affect your application reliability.
-How? your process will crash, many exceptions will not get caught, some unknowns will slow your API, other unknowns will increase your error rate.
-To name a few.
+How? your process will crash, the event loop might get blocked, many exceptions will not get caught, some unknowns will slow your API, other unknowns will increase your error rate.
+To name a few. **Unlike most chaos tools, our project is focused on application-level chaos and specifically bad things that happen in Node.js applications**.

 Deploy like a pro by spending as little as 10 minutes on Chaos Testing:

 **1.** Simulate some bad things (e.g. event loop is blocked)

 **2.** Approach your APIs to ensure they function correctly